AmElmo/Covid_tracking_dashboard/readme.md

 ## 3. ⏳ Data flow

-1. We have a CRON job scheduled to pick up the two main csv files from the WHO website every single day at xxx
+1. We have a CRON job scheduled to pick up the two main csv files from the WHO website every single day at 12:00

 2. The different packages then run to generate the consolidated data.
 Each visualization source is under a separate database.

-3. Metabase connects to the Bigquery database in order to generate the dashboards.
+3. We query the Bigquery database with SQL and display the data on a dashboard using the Dash by Plotly framework (served using Render)

 ## 4. 📊 Data visualization setup

 We use the following types of charts to display our insights:
-- ???
+- Line charts
-- ???
+- Bar charts
-- ???
+- Pie charts

 Moving forward, you can set a dashboard that connects to BigQuery using two approaches: